Period ended June 30, 2018

-For the first half of 2018, the Matthews Asia Credit Opportunities Fund returned 0.66% (Investor Class), while its benchmark, the J.P.
-Morgan Asia Credit Index, returned -1.37% over the same period.
+For the first half of 2018, the Matthews Asia Credit Opportunities Fund returned -2.77% (Investor Class), while its benchmark, the J.P.
+Morgan Asia Credit Index (JACI), returned -2.55% over the same period.
 For the quarter ending June 30, the Fund returned -3.40% (Investor Class) compared to the benchmark return of -1.20%.

 Performance Contributors and Detractors:

 Our holdings from China and Thailand were broadly positive performance contributors for the first half of the year.
 In the second quarter, the biggest contributors to portfolio returns were our holdings in the bonds of Chinese property developers KWG Property Holding and CIFI Holdings Group, as well as the bonds of DFCC Bank in Sri Lanka.
 The bonds of Chinese property developers have been under pressure this year as spreads have widened and credit conditions continued to be tight in onshore China.
 Both KWG and CIFI are high quality developers with ample liquidity and solid prospects.
 DFCC Bank bonds mature in October, and given their short remaining life, we earned attractive carry with little price volatility by owning them.

 The largest detractors in the second quarter were sub-investment grade Indonesian corporate bonds issued by Lippo Karawaci and Modernland, and the convertible bonds of CP Foods, a Thai company.
 Lippo Karawaci and Modernland are both property developers in Indonesia.
 Bonds performed poorly in the quarter as high yield spreads widened, and the Indonesian central bank raised interest rates to help stabilize the rupiah, potentially dampening property purchases in the country.
 CP Foods' convertible bonds performed poorly as its subsidiary CP All's shares corrected on softer growth.

 Notable Portfolio Changes: